zouharvi/uds-snlp-tutorial/word-sense-disambiguation/main.md

 - Estimate by MLE counts (+ smoothing)
 - Independence within context
 - Position in context does not matter
+- Advantages?
+Disadvantages? <!--Needs large, annotated training corpus, quick to train, scales well with data-->
-- What kind of feature vectors can exist?
+- What kind of feature vectors can exist?  <!-- For other classifiers, simple Bayes can use a BoW feature representation --->
 <!--
 Collocational features: Features	about	words	at	specific positions	near	target	word, word+POS Bag of words: words	that	occur	anywhere	in	the	window	(regardless of position), frequency counts -->
-- Advantages?
-Disadvantages? <!--Needs large, annotated training corpus, quick to train, scales well with data-->

 # Supervised Disambiguation Features Example